Centenary of the WWI Armistice

 through the Heritage Lottery Fund

-To mark the centenary of the Armistice which ended the fighting in World War I, North Queensferry Heritage Trust will present an exhibition focussed on a major event which took place on our doorstep, with national and international significance. . .
+To mark the centenary of the Armistice which ended the fighting in World War I, North Queensferry Heritage Trust presented an exhibition focussed on a major event which took place on our doorstep, with national and international significance. . .

 – WWI –